jsonyung/semwalbespoke.github.io/README.md

 - **Impressum (Legal Notice)**
   👉 https://jsonyung.github.io/semwalbespoke.github.io/legal/impressum.html

-Each policy provides required details about our services, user rights, data handling, liabilities, and compliance obligations.
+These documents outline user rights, data processing practices, legal obligations, and compliance requirements for using our platform and services.

 ---

-## 🛡️ Our Commitment
+## 🛡️ Our Legal Commitment

-At Semwal Bespoke, your trust is our priority.
+At Semwal Bespoke, we prioritize your trust.
-We are committed to:
+We remain committed to:

-- Ethical data handling
+- Ethical and responsible data management
 - Transparent communication
-- Responsible business practices
+- Strong legal governance
-- Legal protection for customers and brand
+- Protecting user and company interests

 ---

-## 📬 Contact
+## 📬 Contact Us

-For legal questions or compliance inquiries, contact us anytime:
+For any legal queries, rights requests, or compliance communications:

 ✉️ support@semwalbespoke.in
 🌍 https://semwalbespoke.in

 ---

+## 🔐 Intellectual Property Notice

-© **Semwal Bespoke India Pvt.
-Ltd.**
+© 2025 Semwal Bespoke India Pvt.
+Ltd.
+**All Rights Reserved.**

+The content of this repository — including legal texts, branding, and design elements — is the exclusive property of Semwal Bespoke India Pvt.
+Ltd.
+Unauthorized use, reproduction, distribution, or publication is prohibited without written permission.

+---

-*Crafted for elegance.
+> *Crafted for elegance.
 Designed with precision.*